 5. Visit Vermilionville and Acadian Village

-Lafayette has two villages that give you a real sense of its history, Vermilionville and Acadian Village.
+Lafayette has two villages that give you a real sense of its history, Vermilionville, and Acadian Village.
 Vermilionville has a Cajun and Creole living history museum.
 It includes 7 original structures that were just restored 20 years ago.
-All tours are self-guided, but you can get information in the building from the plethora of historians.
+All tours are self-guided, but you can get information in the building from a plethora of historians.

 6. Dance to Live Music at an Acadiana Dancehall